jfb-h/synthetic-tourism/documents/papers/main.typ

 The results show that, despite a decline in visitor numbers to the museum, overnight stays in the city increased.
 The authors characterize the study’s outcome as a “rather sobering finding” (p.
 449), since they discovered no statistical proof indicating that Kunsthaus Graz played a direct role in the upswing of overnight tourism.
 However, they posit that the impact on tourism is more attributed to the architecture itself rather than the exhibitions because the museum operates as an icon representing the city, drawing in tourists without necessarily motivating them to explore the art exhibitions.
-Our study builds on this assumption by using the Elbphilharmonie in Hamburg as a case study to explore the forward linkage effects @gelman2013a @hiller1998 of its inauguration to explore how exceptional architecture can influence overnight stays in the regional tourism sector.
+Our study builds on this assumption by using the Elbphilharmonie in Hamburg as a case study to explore the forward linkage effects @gelman2013a @hiller1998 of its inauguration to explore how exceptional architecture can influence overnight stays in the local tourism sector.

 = The Elbphilharmonie